Financial law: Set off

 Other concepts, crucial to financial markets include contingent obligations, the fact that bank debts operate as money; and set-off designed to mitigate the net exposure of transactions.
 Set-off as a legal concept is crucial part of reducing credit risk and reducing the knock-on effects of insolvency.

 Collectively, these concepts operate to underpin financial transactions by further dividing risk.
 Various combinations of these legal methods are used to produce various allocations of risk.
 For example, the ISDA 2002 master agreement utilises contingent obligations, set-off, and legal personality to reduce the liabilities of non-defaulting parties in the event of default.
 The effect of Clause 2(a)(iii) of the ISDA agreement is to suspend the payment obligations of parties until the event of default has been cured.
 Such a cure may not ever occur.
 There is substantial academic caution that such a suspension acts to circumvent insolvency pari passu objectives.
 However, there is equal evidence that the clause provides substantial market stability as a result of the standardisation and universality that the ISDA Master Agreement has within the derivatives market.
 It further provides the involved parties to suspend the swap (and any other transactions within the master agreement), providing them the time to understand the overall effect the event of default has had on the agreement and the market.
 In other words, it provides a breather.

 Payment

 Payment operates as another core legal concept which underpins financial law.
 It is crucial because it determines the point at which a party discharges their obligation to another party.
 In finance, particularly relating to set-off, guarantees, or other simple and funded positions; the definition of payment is crucial to determining the legal exposure of parties.
-Several of the cases derive predominately from English and U.S. law, pertaining to the Lex mercatoria, and was developed when finical law historically focused on maritime trade.
+Several of the cases derive predominately from English and U.S. law, pertaining to the Lex mercatoria, and was developed when financial law historically focused on maritime trade.